 Okay.
 Next, to the melody.

-I alread have a rough idea for the kind of melody I’m planning to create: simple staccato chord melody so I need a certain type of lead sound for that.
+I already have a rough idea for the kind of melody I’m planning to create: simple staccato chord melody so I need a certain type of lead sound for that.

 For the sound I’ll be using one of my favourite free VST synths, TAL-NoiseMaker so I just add an instance of NoiseMaker to the project and assign it to a free mixer track (renaming it as ‘Staccato chord’) and I’ll start searching the sound by browsing through the presets and the one called ‘LD Crystal Lead TAL’ is exactly what I’m looking for.
 I’ll just decrease the Filter Cutoff to make it sound a bit more ‘closed’ and I’m ready to go.